ansys/pymotorcad/doc/source/user_guide/matlab_scripting.rst

     pymotorcad = py.importlib.import_module('ansys.motorcad.core');

-Then pymotorcad API commands can be used in MATLAB in the same way as in Python.
+Then :ref:`ref_MotorCAD_object` commands can be used in MATLAB in the same way as in Python.
 To start and connect to a Motor-CAD instance, access the :code:`MotorCAD()` object:

 .. code:: matlab